 SW 65082 43279

-The paths around the lake and the North Cliffs circular walk, also known as the pink trail are mainly on a level surface and easily accessible by wheelchairs and pushchairs.
+The paths around the lake and the North Cliffs circular walk, also known as the pink trail are mainly on a level surface.
+These are easily accessible by wheelchairs and pushchairs.
 There are also other walks for the more adventurous with steeper hills and rougher surfaces.

 There are a number of ways that you can get to Tehidy Country Park.
 Find out how to get there by train, bus and car below.